Frequently Asked Questions

 You are responsible for notifying the Office of Student Financial Aid directly in writing if you receive any other financial assistance that is not listed in your award letter.
 Additional financial assistance would include (but is not limited to) the following: merit- and need-based scholarships and grants, tuition and fee waivers, tuition remission, need-based student employment, and long-term student loans.

 If you receive additional financial assistance, the College reserves the right to revise or cancel its awards as necessary.
 The college encourages students to take the initiative in applying for outside financial assistance.
 Whenever possible, outside assistance will be first used to reduce the loan and/or student employment components of the financial aid package.
 However, due to the entitlement nature of such forms of assistance as Federal Pell Grants, state scholarships and grants, tuition waivers, and tuition remission, these forms of aid will normally be used to reduce the grant portion of the financial aid package.

 At the undergraduate level, full time enrollment is defined as a minimum of 12 credit hours per semester.
 For financial aid purposes, there are no exceptions to this rule.
 Some financial aid programs, such as academic scholarships, require recipients to be enrolled full time while other programs allow recipients to be enrolled half time.
 The federal Pell Grant Program has specific award levels for full time, 3/4 time, half time and less than half time enrollment.

-These enrollment categories are shown below:
+Undergraduate enrollment categories are shown below: